 - Indemnifies the College for any loss suffered as a result of any breach of rules/conditions of residence by the Member.
 This may include financial penalties.

 Damage to Property

-All damage to College property, whether wilful or accidental, must be reported to the Administrator in writing - preferably by the person(s) who caused it, but otherwise by concerned Members.
-Repairs can be arranged by also reporting the damage in the maintenance book in the foyer or by emailing maintenance staff at firstname.lastname@example.org.
-The Administrator will decide what action, besides repairing the damage, is required.
+All damage to College property, whether wilful or accidental, must be reported to the Master in writing - preferably by the person(s) who caused it, but otherwise by concerned Members.
+Repairs can be arranged by also reporting the damage in the maintenance book in the foyer or by emailing maintenance staff at email@example.com.
+The Master will decide what action, besides repairing the damage, is required.
+This may include requiring the Member(s) involved to pay for any repairs.
 Damage that is not reported is regarded as vandalism, making individuals, floors, or all College Members liable for extra charges.

 Members are advised that while College fees cover the usual board and lodging costs including food and most social activities organised by the College, they do not cover items such as medical and medicine costs.
 The College’s Annual Ball, while subsidised by the College, is also an additional cost for Members ($75 per person in 2020).
 The annual ski-trip is also an added expense for those wishing to participate.
 From time to time, there may also be other College-arranged activities that may require a contribution by Members.
 Members are therefore advised to have some funding available for these expenses.